 Along one side, people sort through a mountain of second-hand clothes.

 And opposite, on this industrial estate, is a semi-circle shaped warehouse, which was an abandoned factory and is now a temporary home for 159 people.

 I meet the innocent-faced Alexi Kibikalo, 16.

 His family have been living here for two months.

-Life here is "boring", he says, as all of his friends are back in his home city of Donetsk, where there are "bombs every day".'No bombs'
+Life here is "boring", he says, as all of his friends are back in his home city of Donetsk, where there are "bombs every day".